 Quinoa is non-GMO, gluten-free and usually grown organically.
-Even though technically not a grain, it still counts as a whole grain food.
+Even though technically not a cereal grain, it still counts as a whole-grain food.

-NASA scientists have been looking at it as a suitable crop to be grown in outer space, mostly based on its high nutrient content, ease of use and how easy it is to grow (3).
+NASA scientists have been looking at it as a suitable crop to be grown in outer space, mostly based on its high nutrient content, ease of use and simplicity of growing it (3).

-The year 2013 was actually called "The International Year of Quinoa" by the United Nations (UN), based on its high nutrient value and potential to contribute to food security worldwide (4).
+The United Nations (UN) declared 2013 "The International Year of Quinoa," due to its high nutrient value and potential to contribute to food security worldwide (4).

-Bottom Line: Quinoa is an edible seed that has become very trendy among health conscious people.
-It is loaded with many important nutrients.
+Summary Quinoa is an edible seed that has become increasingly popular among health-conscious people.
+It’s loaded with many important nutrients.

-The health effects of real foods go way beyond the vitamins and minerals we're all familiar with.
+The health effects of real foods go beyond the vitamins and minerals with which you may be familiar.

-There are thousands of trace nutrients in there, some of which are extremely healthy.
+There are thousands of trace nutrients, some of which are extremely healthy.

-Two flavonoids that have been particularly well studied are quercetin and kaempferol, and they happen to be found in large amounts in quinoa (5).
+Two flavonoids that have been particularly well studied are quercetin and kaempferol, both found in high amounts in quinoa (5).

 By including quinoa in your diet, you will significantly increase your total intake of these (and other) important nutrients.

-Another important benefit of quinoa is that it is high in fiber.
+Another important benefit of quinoa is its high fiber content.

-One study that looked at 4 varieties of quinoa found a range of between 10 and 16 grams of fiber, per every 100 grams (11).
+One study that looked at 4 varieties of quinoa found a range of 10–16 grams of fiber per every 100 grams (11).

-Unfortunately, most of the fiber is insoluble fiber, which doesn't appear to have the same health benefits as soluble fiber.
+Unfortunately, most of the fiber is insoluble, which doesn't appear to have the same health benefits as soluble fiber.

-That being said, the soluble fiber content in quinoa is still quite decent, with about 2.5 grams per cup (or 1.5 grams per 100 grams.
+That being said, the soluble fiber content in quinoa is still quite decent, with about 2.5 grams per cup or 1.5 grams per 100 grams.

-A gluten-free diet can be healthy, as long as it is based on foods that are naturally gluten free.
+A gluten-free diet can be healthy, as long as it’s based on foods that are naturally gluten-free.

-The problems arise when people eat "gluten free" foods made with refined starches instead.
+Problems arise when people eat gluten-free foods made with refined starches.

-These foods are no better than their gluten-containing counterparts, because gluten free junk food is still junk food.
+These foods are no better than their gluten-containing counterparts, as gluten-free junk food is still junk food.

-Many researchers have been looking at quinoa as a suitable ingredient in gluten-free diets, for people who don't want to give up staples like breads and pasta.
+Many researchers have been looking at quinoa as a suitable ingredient in gluten-free diets for people who don't want to give up staples like bread and pasta.

-Studies have shown that by using quinoa instead of typical gluten-free ingredients like refined tapioca, potato, corn and rice flour, it can dramatically increase the nutrient and antioxidant value of the diet (15, 16).
+Studies have shown that using quinoa instead of typical gluten-free ingredients like refined tapioca, potato, corn and rice flour can dramatically increase the nutrient and antioxidant value of your diet (16, 17).

-Bottom Line: Quinoa is naturally free of gluten and using it instead of typical gluten-free ingredients can increase the antioxidant and nutrient value of a gluten-free diet.
+Summary Quinoa is naturally gluten-free.
+Using it instead of typical gluten-free ingredients can increase the antioxidant and nutrient value of your diet when you’re avoiding gluten.

-If a food contains all the essential amino acids, it is seen as a "complete" protein.
+If a food contains all nine essential amino acids, it’s referred to as a complete protein.

 The problem is that many plant foods are deficient in certain essential amino acids, such as lysine.

 However, quinoa is an exception to this, because it contains all the essential amino acids.
-For this reason, it is an excellent source of protein.
-It has both more and better protein than most grains (17).
+For this reason, it’s an excellent source of protein.
+It has both more and better protein than most grains (18).

-With 8 grams of quality protein per cup, quinoa is an excellent plant-based protein source for vegetarians and vegans.
+With 8 grams of quality protein per cup (185 grams), quinoa is an excellent plant-based protein source for vegetarians and vegans.

-The glycemic index is a measure of how quickly foods raise blood sugar levels.
+The glycemic index is a measure of how quickly foods raise your blood sugar levels.

-Such foods have also been linked to many of the chronic, Western diseases that are so common today, like type 2 diabetes and heart disease (20).
+Such foods have also been linked to many of the common, chronic, Western diseases like type 2 diabetes and heart disease (21).

-However, it's important to keep in mind that it is still pretty high in carbs, so it is not a good choice for a low-carb diet.
+However, it's important to keep in mind that it’s still fairly high in carbs.
+Therefore, it’s not a good choice if you’re following a low-carb diet.

-Bottom Line: The glycemic index of quinoa is around 53, which is considered low.
-However, it is still relatively high in carbohydrates.
+Summary The glycemic index of quinoa is around 53, which is considered low.
+However, it’s still relatively high in carbs.

 This is particularly true of some minerals, especially magnesium, potassium, zinc and (for women) iron.

-Interestingly, quinoa is very high in all 4 minerals.
-It is particularly high in magnesium, with one cup having about 30% of the RDA.
+Quinoa is very high in all 4 minerals, particularly magnesium, with one cup (185 grams) providing about 30% of the RDA.

-However, by soaking and/or sprouting the quinoa before cooking it, you can reduce the phytic acid content and make these minerals more bioavailable.
+However, by soaking and/or sprouting the quinoa prior to cooking, you can reduce the phytic acid content and make these minerals more bioavailable.

-Bottom Line: Quinoa is very high in minerals, but the phytic acid can partly prevent them from being absorbed.
+Summary Quinoa is very high in minerals, but its phytic acid can partly prevent them from being absorbed.
 Soaking or sprouting degrades most of the phytic acid.

-Given the high amount of beneficial nutrients, it makes sense that quinoa could lead to improvements in metabolic health.
+Given its high beneficial nutrient content, it makes sense that quinoa could improve metabolic health.

-The human study found that using quinoa instead of typical gluten-free breads and pastas significantly reduced blood sugar, insulin and triglyceride levels (25).
+The human-based study found that using quinoa instead of typical gluten-free breads and pastas significantly reduced blood sugar, insulin and triglyceride levels (26).

-Bottom Line: Two studies, one in humans and the other in rats, show that quinoa can improve metabolic health.
-This includes lower blood sugar and triglyceride levels.
+Summary Two studies, in humans and rats respectively, show that quinoa can improve metabolic health, by reducing blood sugar, insulin and triglyceride levels.
 However, more research is needed.

-In order to lose weight, we need to take in fewer calories than we burn.
+In order to lose weight, you need to take in fewer calories than you burn.

 Interestingly, quinoa has several such properties.

-The fact that quinoa has a low glycemic index is another important feature, but choosing such foods has been linked to reduced calorie intake (31).
+The fact that quinoa has a low glycemic index is another important feature, as choosing such foods has been linked to reduced calorie intake (32).

 Although there is currently no study that looks at the effects of quinoa on body weight, it seems intuitive that it could be a useful part of a healthy weight loss diet.

-It is the fact that quinoa is very easy to incorporate into your diet.
+While not directly a health benefit, the fact that quinoa is very easy to incorporate into your diet is nonetheless important.

-Depending on the type of quinoa, it can be important to rinse it with water in order to get rid of saponins, which are found on the outer layer and can have a bitter flavor.
+Depending on the type of quinoa, it can be important to rinse it with water prior to cooking to get rid of saponins, which are found on the outer layer and can have a bitter flavor.

-However, some brands have already been rinsed, so this may not be necessary.
+However, some brands have already been rinsed, making this step unnecessary.

 You can buy quinoa in most health food stores and many supermarkets.